page last updated September 15, 2021

-The library is offering curbside pickup.
+The library is now open to the public!
+Come visit us during our opening hours below.
 Library services can also be accessed by phone and email and on our website at www.perthunionlibrary.ca

 Please click here for details on the library’s services and safety plan in each step of the framework.
 As the situation continues to evolve, we will continue to keep you updated through our website and social media.
 As always, everyone is encouraged to be proactive and follow public health guidelines.